Frequently Asked Questions

 Can I install Mealie without docker?

 Yes, you can install Mealie on your local machine.
 HOWEVER, it is recommended that you don't.
 Managing non-system versions of python, node, and npm is a pain.
-Moreover updating and upgrading your system with this configuration is unsupported and will likely require manual interventions.
-If you insist on installing Mealie on your local machine, you can use the links below to help guide your path.
+Moreover, updating and upgrading your system with this configuration is unsupported and will likely require manual interventions.

 What is fuzzy search and how do I use it?